461st plaque

 OMAHA ANN

-Temporary art, painted for Ann Haggerty from Omaha who had been corresponding with navigator Paul Wagner of crew 62-1.
+Temporary art, painted for Ann Haggerty from Omaha who had been corresponding with bombardier Paul Wagner of crew 62-1.
 Some of the crew took part in writing her after Wagner received a "Dear John" letter meant for another man named Paul Wagner.
 The art was part of a campaign to win "replacement" status for Lt.
 Wagner.
-I believe this to be ship number 74 because the mission markings are somewhat aligned with the edge of the 4.
-Number 64 had the markings closer to the pilot's window as you can see in the background of the picture HERE.
+Returned to Zone of the Interior on 8 June 1945.

 Purple Shaft